pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 }
 ```

+The network interface is still placed on `subnet1`, but we've avoided using the full, ugly ID for `subnet1`, and instead use variables (which we presumably use elsewhere anyways).

 While this works perfectly on the initial `terraform apply`, we are now in potential future danger of replacing our `azurerm_network_interface` resource.

 The danger is not immediate--so far, we're still safe.
 To fall fully into the trap, we need to do a few specific things: